 You will also need the Name, Address, Registration number of your Plumber, Electrician and Drain-layer.

 Finished Floor level - Usually 600mm above ground level. (if you are in a flood zone, we can provide higher piles, together with associated engineering details)

 A datum level point - Council maps , or a call to the council will often provide this

 Distances to boundaries - If building closer than your District Plan allows, then you may need “Resource Consent”

-Wind and earthquake and Climate Zones - found here.
+Wind and earthquake and Climate Zones - found on the map under "Resources".
 (Type in address to pull up all the information you need for your Zones, such as wind, climate, earthquake.)

 You may have questions about natural hazards - Talk to council.

 "Yes" or "No" to New site access as applicable.

 "No" to Building work over a road or Public place.